Simple Interest Calculator

 - How do I convert months to years for the formula?

 - Divide the number of months by 12.
 For example, 18 months = 1.5 years.
 Similarly, convert days by dividing by 365.
-The calculator does this conversion automatically when you select 'Months' or 'Days' as the time unit.
+The calculator does this conversion automatically when you select 'Months' or 'Days' time unit.

 - Can simple interest be negative?